dailystory/docs/articles/changelog/2017/may.md

----
-layout: _ArticleLayout
+{
-title: May 2017 Product Update
+	title: 'May 2017 Product Update',
-description: Product Updates for May 2017
+	description: 'Product Updates for May 2017'
----
+}
 # May 29, 2017

 Bug fixes and improvements to DailyStory JavaScript library